 - Dijon as a spread for chicken, fish, or sandwiches

-I find using it instead of ketchup for my fries is a treat.
-I’m telling you, once you’ve tried Homemade Mayonnaise, you will turn your nose up to anything else.
-And with only a few minutes to prepare, there’s no excuse not to treat yourself.
+I like to use it instead of ketchup for my fries as a treat.
+I’m telling you, once you’ve tried homemade mayonnaise, you'll turn your nose up to anything else.
+It only takes a few minutes to prepare, so there’s no excuse not to treat yourself.

-- 1 egg* room temperature - see below
+- 1 large egg* room temperature - see below

 - 1 teaspoon mustard** - use your favorite or use mustard powder